 5.2 Qualified Trust Service Providers

-give specific recognition for the provision of trust services which meet particular requirements as identified in the regulation.
+eIDAS 2 give specific recognition for the provision of trust services which meet particular requirements as identified in the eIDAS 2 regulation.
 A trust service provider which meet these requirements are referred to as a “Qualified Trust Service Provider” (QTSP).
 The requirements for being a QTSP include:

 requirements to take appropriate technical and organisational measures (applicable to both qualified and non-qualified trust service providers),